Overview

 Accommodation: Camping (Waitomo)

-Time permitting, we will also visit the Mangapohue Natural Bridge, a 17m high natural limestone arch that has formed from the remnants of an ancient cave system.
-Be wowed as you walk through the ‘fairytale like’ forest that leads up to this beautiful natural phenomena.
+We’ll also visit the Mangapohue Natural Bridge, a 17 m-high limestone arch formed from the remnants of an ancient cave system.
+Wander through the fairy-tale forest that surrounds it and marvel at this stunning natural wonder.

 Accommodation: Camping (New Plymouth)